 DECLARE statement as follows:

-- First, you specify the variable name after the
+- First, specify the name of the variable after the

 DECLAREkeyword.
 The variable name must follow the naming rules of MySQL table column names.

-- Second, you specify the data type of the variable and its size.
+- Second, specify the data type and length of the variable.
 A variable can have any MySQL data types such as

-NULL.You can assign the variable a default value using the
+- Third, assign a variable a default value using the